Toktar/JavaThreads/README.md

 # JavaThreads
 Task for Android course
-This project is about to create a program witch read numbers from files with "in_*.dat" signatures and invoked mathematic operations with numbers in the second line of file according to the number in the first line of file: case 1 - sum case 2 - multiplication
+This project is about to create a program which read numbers from files with "in_*.dat" signatures and invoked mathematic operations with numbers in the second line of file according to the number in the first line of file: case 1 - sum case 2 - multiplication